deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt1-instigation.md

 “Says who?
 Just ‘cuz we’re steady don’t mean nothin’ these days.”

 “Please, you’re a secret gentleman and we all know it.
 Also, I don’t fuck the meat I work on every day.
 Bad for hygiene, y’know.
-Now don’t cry at the big scary needle... ”
+Now don’t cry at the big scary needle...”

 She got a rumbling chuckle for that, and the blood sample, too.
 The Lads may have been incorrigibly flirtatious but they never let it get in the way of business.